CasualSuperman/SYCL/PROPOSAL.md

 		code must be released, but other software can be built using this as a library, and that can software can be under a different license."
 		- http://e1ven.com/2012/03/21/comparison-of-open-source-licenses/

+## Miscellaneous
+*	Avoid having to include the text of the license in the projects that use it.
+*	Since this means that an online version must be available, all online copies must have a method of showing and linking to previously hosted versions of the license, or never update them.